MahsaShk/ApacheSpark/README.md

 <h1>ApacheSpark</h1>

-This repository introduces **Pyspark by example**.

-In addition, the pipelines used to solve some machine learning consulting projects are presented.
+This repository introduces **Pyspark by example** and provides solutions to some machine learning consulting projects.

 Below is the list of the Pyspark materials: